bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 ##The Execution Context

 JavaScript organizes function calls into __execution contexts__.
-The contexts can be treated like stack frames in Java or C#.
-However, their lifespan is not dictated by the call stack.
+The contexts can be treated like stack frames in Java or C#; but yet, their lifespan is not dictated by the call stack.

-Unlike stack frames which are destroyed when `popped()` off the execution stack; contexts, can be thought of, as being destroyed when they are not reachable by another context and have finished their execution.
+Unlike stack frames which are destroyed when `popped()` off the execution stack.
+Contexts, can be thought of, as being destroyed when they are not reachable and have finished their execution.

 JavaScript will create a new execution context for each function call.
 These can be conceptually represented by the following object: